Construction Guidelines for Deluxe Scanning Fabry-Perot Interferometer Kit

 Using a narrow file, create a notch wide and deep enough on one surface of the mounting ring for the PZT leads to pass through between the ring and mounting plate.

-Use 5 Minute Epoxy to attach the PZT disk to the spacer ring around its perimeter.
+Use 5 Minute Epoxy to attach the PZT disk to the aluminum spacer ring around its perimeter.
 The active (coated) side of the PZT disk should be facing up.

 The back cavity mirror must be glued to the PZT.

-Clean the active (top surface) of the PZT disk with alcohol before attaching anything to it.
+Gently clean the active (top surface) of the PZT disk with alcohol before attaching anything to it.

 Set this assembly aside covered so the mirror doesn't collect dust or fingerprints.